 From stunning beaches and great restaurants, to historic country mansions, these are the best places to visit in Cornwall.

 Cornwall is one of England’s top holiday destinations for a reason!
 It has some of the country’s best beaches, great restaurants and a variety of things to do.
-Places like Newquay, Padstow and St Ives have been popular for a long time, but the whole county has experienced a boom since the pandemic hit.
+Places like Newquay, Padstow and St Ives have been popular for a long time, but the whole county has experienced a boom over the last few years.

 All of a sudden, holidays in Spain were swapped for beach breaks in Cornish villages, and many discovered just how amazing this region is for travel.